1 | Side-striped palm pitviper |

 Instead of open clearings or clumps of trees by playparks, Corallus annulatus is a real jungle snake, preferring forests untouched by mankind.
 Lowland rainforests are their absolute favourite, where they’re usually invisible due to climbing so high.
 Ringed tree boas are also nocturnal, and all this combines to make encounters few and far between.

 Ringed tree boas are non-venomous, but have thin, razor sharp teeth shaped like hypodermic syringes.
 With a feisty personality, they don’t hesitate to unleash them on interlopers.
 This species varies in colour, with some being brown and others brick red.
 Their patterns are more constant: semi-circular blotches with a dark brown outline.
-Ringed tree boas reach 170cm, and are a confirmed bat-eating snake.
-Their prey includes proboscis bats and birds such as the Canada warbler.

 4 | Neuwied’s false boa |

-Pseudoboa neuwiedi is a constrictor just like a real boa, but also has a nasty, skin-shredding venom.
-According to a 2018 study, this was almost as proteolytic as a fer-de-lance’s venom, and equal to Neuwied’s pitviper (named after the same scientist).
-This is one of the most obscure venomous snakes of the Americas.
+This is one of the most obscure dangerously venomous snakes of the Americas.
 Fortunately, Neuwied’s false boas have a calm personality, and rarely attack people for no reason.
 They also have a strange fang anatomy which prevents them from injecting venom easily.

 5 | False coral snake |

-A Panamanian snake found in low altitude forests, including evergreen, semi-deciduous and riparian forests.
-This is one of endless false coral snakes found in Central America, snakes which mimic their deadly neighbours in order to give predators a second thought.
-Erythrolamprus bizona is unusual in that it possesses its own venom as well.
+This is one of the endless false coral snakes of the Americas, snakes which mimic their deadly neighbours in order to give predators a second thought.
+Of these mimics, Erythrolamprus bizona is unusual in that it possesses its own venom as well.
 According to a 2018 study, this venom is surprisingly strong, with neurotoxic and proteolytic properties outstripping a Neuwied’s pitviper.
 This is something of a supersnake, as it combines cunning disguise with deadly toxins.

 Fortunately, Erythrolamprus bizona is relatively docile, and is no threat to humans as long as you give them personal space.
-The main ID key is their face, as E. bizona has marbled colours alternating against fine patterns of white.
+The main ID key is their face, as E. bizona has marbled black colours alternating against fine patterns of white.
 Most real coral snakes have one clean colour on their face, usually black and occasionally yellow.
 The red and white bands also look fuzzy with E. bizona, like static on a TV.
 This is because each coloured scale is topped with a tiny black marking.

 Finally, E. bizona has a thicker, sturdier body than most coral snakes.
 Erythrolamprus bizona seems desperate to be a real coral snake, as even its diet is similar.
 It mostly consumes other snakes, such as black-headed snakes (Tantilla melanocephala), northern cat-eyed snakes, and Freminville’s scorpion eating snakes.